 Audit & Audit-related Fees Tax Fees Other Fees

+2022 ₽5.43M = ₽ 0.13M

 2021 ₽ 4.65M = ₽ 0.06M

 2020 ₽ 4.17M = ₽ 0.07M

-Audit and audit-related fees includes the audit of annual financial statements and services that are normally provided by the independent auditor in connection with statutory and regulatory filings or engagements for those calendar years.
-The 2021 audit fees include the review of the audit work of the other independent auditors of VIA optronics amounting to P350k.
-The 2019 audit fees include fees for the review of interim financial statements amounting to PhP11.9M.
+Audit and audit-related fees includes the audit of annual financial statements and services that are normally provided by the independent auditor in connection with statutory and regulatory filings or engagements for those calendar years, including the review of the audit work of the other independent auditors and any additional scope identified during the course of the audit.
 The fees are exclusive of out-of-pocket expenses incidental to the independent auditors' work.